-So you were just involved in an accident, and you have finally returned home from the hospital; it’s back to your day-to-day routine.
-Before the accident, you were an avid bowler, you took care of your two children, you worked a full-time job, you did the laundry, and attended classes on Tuesday and Thursday nights.
+So you were just involved in an accident, and you have finally returned home from the hospital; it’s time to get back to your day-to-day routine.
+Before the accident, you were an avid bowler, you took care of your two children, you worked a full-time job, did the laundry, and still found time to attend college classes on Tuesday nights.
 But ever since the accident, you have noticed that things don’t quite feel the same.
-You have pain in areas of your body where you didn’t before.
+You have pain in areas of your body that you never even thought about before.
 You now find those daily tasks to be harder to complete: bowling is near impossible, picking up your children is excruciating, your job has become harder, even a laundry basket feels heavy, and sitting upright in class for two hours is painful.
-In the legal and insurance world, we call these daily difficulties duties under duress.
+In the legal and insurance world, these daily difficulties are known as duties under duress.

 Work– Have you continued to work?
 If not, how long have you been absent from work?
 What changes have you had in your ability to perform your work?
 Are you having trouble with mobility or stability?
 You may find it harder to climb, kneel, lift, or walk for long periods of time.
 Maybe you are having difficulty concentrating.
 If you find yourself making mistakes more often since your accident, that is worth noting.

 Household (outside)- Many of us work outside of our homes on a regular basis, and if any task you used to perform has now become difficult, make a note of it.
-If you used to mow your grass, take out the trash, wash your car, paint, trim the bushes, etc. make sure you tell both your attorney and more importantly your doctor that you are having trouble with these tasks.
+If you now find it difficult to mow your grass, take out the trash, wash your car, paint the fence, or trim the bushes, make sure you tell both your attorney and more importantly your doctor that you are having trouble with these tasks.

-Domestic (indoors)- Domestic duties are those you perform inside your home, and can include: laundry, dish washing, vacuuming, washing windows, cleaning, preparing meals, etc. If you have had to bring on extra help to complete these tasks, make note of it, whether that is a paid housekeeper or an unpaid helper.
+Domestic (indoors)- Domestic duties are those you perform inside your home, and can include: laundry, dish washing, vacuuming, washing windows, cleaning, preparing meals, taking care of children, etc. If you have had to recruit extra help to complete these daily tasks, whether they are a paid housekeeper or an unpaid helper, write it down.

 Educational– If you are a student, you may find certain tasks to be more difficult.
 You may now have trouble carrying your books from class to class, sitting for long periods of time, looking down to read your textbooks, etc. You may also find that your ability to concentrate during class or while studying has been affected.
 Make sure you note these difficulties as well.

-It is important to tell your doctors about every task that you are having trouble completing.
-Make sure that your physician has made a note of your difficulties in your file, and explain to them the severity.
+It’s important to tell your doctors about every task that you are having trouble completing.
+You should be as detailed as possible and clear about the severity of each issue.
+Make sure that your physician makes a note of your difficulties in your file since this is what the insurance company will later be using to assess your claim.
 Medical documents are often the only record of the pain or difficulties you experience after an accident.
 Make sure that every detail is contained within those documents, since they can be vital to a successful case.

 You should also let your attorney know about any duress you are in while performing daily duties.
 Let them know in detail which tasks have become more difficult for you, and they can work on your behalf to make sure you are compensated for your losses.

 It’s important not only to tell your doctors and your attorney about the duties you are having difficulty with, but also to tell them when you first noticed that you were having difficulty completing the task, and how long it lasted.
 Maybe you are still having trouble completing the task on a day to day basis, or maybe it was only for a short period of time and has since gone away.
-Either way, it’s best if you write down the exact amount of time and give those notes to both your physician and your attorney.
-They can be invaluable as you case moves forward.
+Either way, it’s best if you write down the details described above so that you can share them with both your physician and your attorney.
+These notes can be invaluable to getting compensation for duties under duress.

-If you have been injured as the result of a car accident or other unfortunate event and are now experiencing difficulty completing your day-to-day tasks because of your injury, contact the Dolman Law Group.
-We have the personal injury lawyers you need in the greater Clearwater area, and can analyze your claim to maximize your recovery.
+If you have been injured as the result of a car accident or other unfortunate event and are now experiencing difficulty completing your day-to-day tasks because of your injury, contact the Sibley Dolman Gipe Accident Injury Lawyers, PA.
+We have the experienced personal injury lawyers you need, and the resources available to properly analyze your claim to maximize your recovery.
 Contact us today for a free, no-risk consultation.